25 Unbeatable Things to Do in Saint Martin and St. Maarten

 This is a classy place, and Kalatua gives the beach clubs on the French side a run for their money.
 It’s a good idea to reserve in advance.

-Now that you know exactly what to do on St. Maarten and St. Martin, you’ll never be bored.
+Now you know what to do on St. Maarten and St. Martin!

 This dreamy small island punches above its weight when it comes to water sports, fun beaches, lively beach bars and clubs, foodie restaurants and beautiful places to soak up the scenery.